Frequently Asked Questions:

 - Meet in a private and comfortable place

-- Ensure you have a good internet connection and adequate battery power on your electronic device prior to beginning a session
+- Ensure you have a good internet connection (use an ethernet cable and wired connection if possible) and adequate battery power on your electronic device prior to beginning a session

 - Ask any questions you may have about how to make sessions most impactful!